 While this is a simple example, from it we can extrapolate more complex requests and apply the same architecture for an entire system.
 For APIs, the PEP is usually the API Gateway.
 This gateway can then rely on an internal policy engine or potentially using information from a 3rd party identity provider to act as the PDP.

-ABAC is a powerful and flexible approach for API authorization that requires an early investment but scales efficiently as your requirements and use cases As a general rule of thumb to decide if ABAC is better than RBAC, estimate how granular your authorization must be.
+ABAC is a powerful and flexible approach for API authorization that requires an early investment but scales efficiently as your requirements and use cases increase.
+As a general rule of thumb to decide if ABAC is better than RBAC, estimate how granular your authorization must be.
 Starting with RBAC for a limited set of roles and actions is a safe choice but as the number of roles and permissions increase, ABAC becomes a better choice.
 ABAC is also great at establishing governance policies and implementing legal/data protection compliance requirements.

 The OAuth 2.0 framework is specifically designed for ABAC that works for many use cases, especially for APIs.
 When you combine it with tools like JWTs and OpenID Connect, you have a token which represents an authenticated user, additional context information such as their profile, and the scopes to which they have authorization.
 The OAuth 2.0 extensions allow you to implement RBAC + ABAC and scale as your API and use cases grow.